To download/save this report in PDF format, please click here.

 According to local sources, the majority of sales to Argentine importers are currently taking place on open account.
 Small- and medium-sized Argentine companies in key sectors continue to have liquidity, favoring technological upgrades in production lines.
 As a result, open account sales generally take place between small- and medium-sized firms.
 U.S. exporters should consider open account payment terms only if they have a great deal of trust in the local importer and feel confident in the client's ability and willingness to pay.

 In Argentina, Law No. 21,526 of 1977 governs banking activities.
 Under this law, Argentina’s Central Bank (BCRA) is the implementing authority and the regulatory body, which issues standards and controls activities of financial institutions included in the law (authorization and operating conditions within the banking industry; definition of permitted, prohibited and limited transactions; monetary controls; meeting certain operating ratios; information; accounting and control systems; dissolution and liquidation; etc.).
-In order to operate in Argentina, foreign banks must register with the BCRA and obtain appropriate authorization prior to engaging in banking activities in Argentina.
+In order to operate in Argentina, foreign banks must register with the BCRA and obtain appropriate authorization prior to engaging in banking activities in the country.
 In addition, there are minimum capital requirements for these entities to be allowed to do business.

 Features of the Argentine Financial System